EdwinZhanCN/edwinzhancn.github.io/MAIL.md

-# 📧 Blog Update: Minecraft-server Mods & Blog News
+# Blog Update: Minecraft-server Mods & Blog News

-## Hi Friends,

-I hope this message finds you well!
-I wanted to share some exciting updates from my blog, especially for those interested in the Minecraft-server mods.
-Here's a quick summary of what's new:

 ### **Minecraft-server Mods Update**
 Below are the latest mods and improvements for our Minecraft server experience: